PhilDaThrill/MultistompMidi/README.txt

 https://ixdlab.itu.dk/wp-content/uploads/sites/17/2017/10/Setting-Up-Raspberry-Pi-for-MIDI.pdf
 Make sure you see 'ZOOM MS Series MIDI 1' listed when you type 'amidi -l' into the terminal while the Multistomp is connected.
 Then you should be fine.

-Lastly you'll of course need to call the functions in msmidi_fx_edit.py with your own code.
+Lastly, you'll of course need to call the functions in msmidi_fx_edit.py with your own code.

 If you really need to use and expression pedal with the Multistomp, you will need to read the values from an expression pedal first.
 They mostly contain 10K pots that you connect to with a TRS cable.
 On the Raspberry Pi, you will need to read analog inputs.
 I recommend the following guide from which I pretty much bluntly copied the code from: https://learn.adafruit.com/reading-a-analog-in-and-controlling-audio-volume-with-the-raspberry-pi?view=all